Bone Broth Liquid or Powder: A Complete Comparison

 Is powdered bone broth less healthy?

-No, powdered bone broth retains most of the nutrients found in liquid broth.
-The drying process preserves amino acids, collagen, and minerals, though some may argue that liquid broth feels fresher.
+No, powdered bone broth retains most of the nutrients present in liquid broth.
+The drying process helps preserve amino acids, collagen, and minerals, although some may feel that liquid broth tastes fresher.

 Are there vegan alternatives to bone broth?